hexbatch/apple-core/v1/docs/layers/g-trading-layers/contracts.md

 When a template has a new subscription made, then the user is picked.

 Subscription templates can have descriptions and media attached.

+## Contracts for pools

+A contract can be made for a pool, and then the stubs created are treated like created tokens for that type Once a stub is paid for, then the token it later creates is not subject to a contract.

+Pools can be subcontracted out, and there is no limit to nesting of these contracts.
+The older ones are done first, and all contracts have to transfer the needed tokens before the stub is created.

+Pool templates can be made to give the contract to the user it is rendered for.